Advice in hot weather: Stay Safe and Well this Summer

 - Make sure you take water with you if you are travelling.

 Rachel Robinson, Shropshire Council’s director of public health, said:

-“With temperatures warm and rising, we advise residents to look after each other in hot weather.
+“With temperatures forecast to rise tomorrow, we advise residents to look after each other in hot weather.
 Heat exhaustion and heatstroke can both be very serious if they are not treated quickly, especially for the very young or very old, or for those with long-term illnesses.

 “Our ‘Stay Safe and Sell this Summer’ webpages provide lots of information and advice to help you keep well whilst enjoying the lovely weather.
 I’d therefore encourage anyone seeking summer health advice to visit our pages at shropshire.gov.uk/stay-safe-and-well-this-summer/”

 On a hot day, it might seem like a great idea to cool down in open water.
 However, it is strongly advised to stay out of the water as there are too many risks that you can’t see hidden below the surface.
 Here are some tips to stay safe:-

 - Take notice of warning and guidance signs – water conditions are constantly changing